sgaona21/paid/README.md

 Paid — Monthly Budgeting Web Application

-Paid is a full-stack budgeting application that helps users track monthly expenses, monitor expendable income, and visualize their finances.
-Built with React, Node, Express, and MySQL, Paid provides a clean, fast, and intuitive interface for managing personal finances.
+Paid is a fullstack budgeting application that helps users track monthly expenses and monitor expendable income.
+It provides a clean and intuitive interface for managing personal finances.
 I started building this to replace my google sheets page.
 It will be an ongoing project for years to come.

 Tech Stack: React • Node.js • Express • MySQL